-Incomplete The LEA does not have evidence of communication informing parents about their rights to inquire about their child's teacher's/paraprofessional's qualification and the policy regarding student participation in any required assessment OR the LEA provides communication developed to inform parents, but the communication is not in formats or languages so that all parents can understand (to the extent practicable).
-Acceptable The LEA provides communication informing parents about their rights to inquire about their child's teacher's/paraprofessional's qualification; the policy regarding student participation in any required assessment; AND the communication is in a format or language that all parents can understand (to the extent practicable).
+Incomplete The LEA does not have evidence of communication informing parents about their rights to inquire about their child's teacher's/paraprofessional's qualification.
+OR The LEA provides communication developed to inform parents, but the communication is not in formats or languages so that all parents can understand (to the extent practicable).